Where are the Mayan Ruins?

 To reach Playacar, just continue walking (or better yet rent a bike and take a ride) down 5th Avenue south until reaching the gated community of Playacar.
 Just tell the guards you are going to see the ruins and be prepared to show an I.D.

 PlayaDelCarmen.com is your source for local travel expertise on everything Playa del Carmen.
-Our travel gurus are dedicated to making sure you get the best deals and the right travel options for you and your travel companions.
+Our travel specialists are dedicated to making sure you get the best deals and the right travel options for you and your travel companions.